There is something absolutely magical happening at Harry Potter World UK every day, no matter what you think about special effects and wizardry.

 After a visit to the Warner Brothers Studio Tour in London to see the originally Harry Potter movie magic, I realized there was nothing to be ashamed of.
 Seeing so many people from all over the world, of all ages and shapes and colors and background completely lose their minds over a book and movie, was incredible.

 Upon entering, it was already so exciting.
 The energy was palpable.
 I loved when everyone yelled out their country of origin and which ‘house’ they belonged to.
-What an amazing thing to all connect over.
-By this point I’m already tearing up in anticipation and feeling all the love.
+What an amazing thing to connect over!
+By this point, I’m already tearing up in anticipation and feeling all the love.

 A few Harry Potter highlights